Skip to main navigation Skip to search Skip to main content

 Biography

 Precious joined the University of Huddersfield in January 2021 as a Lecturer in Adult Nursing (full-time).
 In March 2022, he was promoted to Senior Lecturer in Adult Nursing.
 In April 2023, he was appointed the International Lead for the Department of Nursing.
-He has also been appointed as an inaugural Co-Chair of the Black Staff Affinity Group within the Race Equity Staff Network (formerly B.A.M.E.
-Staff Network) at the University of Huddersfield since December 2024.
+He has also been serving as an inaugural Co-Chair of the Black Staff Affinity Group within the Race Equity Staff Network (formerly BAME Staff Network) at the University of Huddersfield since January 2025.

-In his current multifaceted role, he serves in different capacities, including as a Module Leader across several MSc and BSc modules (providing leadership to ensure the modules are effectively organised and delivered in line with the approved module specifications and learning outcomes).
-He currently leads four modules across undergraduate and postgraduate nursing programmes.
-These include two cross-field BSc Nursing modules—Practice 5 and Practice 6—as well as two MSc Nursing (Pre-registration) modules: Introduction to Adult Nursing, and Developing Research Knowledge and Evidence for Adult Nursing Practice.
-Also, he serves as an Admissions Tutor for Adult Nursing (being instrumental in student recruitment efforts through open days and admissions interviews), and a Personal Academic Tutor (providing pastoral support to many students).
+In his current multifaceted role at the University of Huddersfield, he serves in different capacities, including as a Module Leader (providing leadership to ensure the modules are effectively organised and delivered in line with the approved module specifications and learning outcomes).
+He currently leads four modules across undergraduate (BSc) and postgraduate (MSc) nursing programmes.
+These include two cross-field BSc Nursing modules (Practice 5 and Practice 6) as well as two MSc Nursing (Pre-registration) modules: Introduction to Adult Nursing, and Developing Research Knowledge and Evidence for Adult Nursing Practice.
+Also, he serves as an Admissions Tutor for Nursing (being instrumental in student recruitment efforts through open days and admissions interviews) and a Personal Academic Tutor (providing pastoral support to many students).

 As the International Lead for Nursing, he serves as the initial point of contact within the Department for internationalisation issues, including fostering partnerships between his university and other international institutions.
 He also provides Department-wide leadership in innovative student support, curriculum development, and teaching and learning initiatives that promote internationalisation (across all fields and cohorts for both undergraduate and postgraduate levels).
 Furthermore, he supports the international student journey from beginning to becoming an alumnus (through webinars for international applicants, training for recruitment agents, admissions interviews, overseas visits, inductions, and tailored support for international students, among others).
 In addition, he makes a significant contribution to enhancing the international profile and ranking of the Department and the University through various avenues, including mobilising international collaborators to contribute to surveys conducted by institutions such as the Quacquarelli Symonds (QS) and Times Higher Education (THE) World and Subject Rankings.

-As Co-Chair of the Black Staff Affinity Group, he is dedicated to fostering a sense of community, amplifying the voices of underrepresented individuals, and championing equitable opportunities, thereby driving meaningful cultural change and contributing significantly to the university’s Equality, Diversity, and Inclusion (EDI) targets.
+As Co-Chair of the Black Staff Affinity Group, he is dedicated to fostering a sense of community, amplifying the voices of underrepresented individuals, and championing equitable opportunities, thereby driving meaningful cultural change and making significant contributions to the university’s Equality, Diversity, and Inclusion (EDI) targets.

-In recognition of his expertise, Precious was recently appointed as a Member of the Chief Nursing Officer’s (CNO) and Chief Midwifery Officer’s (CMidO) National Black and Minority Ethnic Strategic Advisory Group (BAME SAG), NHS England, to contribute to inclusive policy and racial equity in healthcare.
-He also serves as a Member of the Research Committee of the Phi Mu Chapter, Sigma Theta Tau International Honor Society of Nursing, supporting global nursing scholarship.
+In recognition of his expertise, Precious is a Member of the national Black and Minority Ethnic Strategic Advisory Group (BAME SAG) for the Chief Nursing Officer (CNO) and the Chief Midwifery Officer (CMidO), NHS England, to contribute to inclusive policy and racial equity in healthcare.

 Research Expertise and Interests

-Precious is a researcher with excellent collaborative skills and thrives on opportunities to generate and translate evidence that informs policy, education, and practice.
-He has successfully collaborated — and continues to do so — with researchers and institutions across both academic and non-academic sectors in developed and developing countries to deliver impact-oriented, interdisciplinary, and globally relevant research.
+Precious is an interdisciplinary researcher with excellent collaborative skills and thrives on opportunities to generate and translate evidence that informs policy, education, and practice.
+He has successfully collaborated, and continues to do so, with researchers and institutions across both academic and non-academic sectors in developed and developing countries to deliver impact-oriented, interdisciplinary, and globally relevant research.
 He has a growing publication record and an emerging h-index that reflect his scholarly impact and expanding international reputation.

 Drawing on his strong foundations in nursing and public health, his research bridges nursing education, regulation, and global health, with a strong commitment to equity and the contextualisation of care in diverse cultural settings.
 Through this work, he aims to strengthen health systems, professional standards, and population health outcomes across low-, middle-, and high-income contexts.